 Consistent with Unitarian Universalist Principles that challenge us to give life to our faith by committing to justice and equity in human relations, the 1995 General Assembly adopted Fair Compensation Guidelines for all congregational staff and urged congregations to meet them.
 Amended over time, these Guidelines, consisting of recommended salaries and benefits, have helped congregations offer appropriate compensation to their staff.

 In February 2020, the UUA shifted from Compensation Guidelines to Compensation Standards.
 The new UUA Compensation Standards include legal requirements for pay and benefit administration, while continuing to provide recommendations for salaries and benefits.
 This page outlines UUA Benefit Recommendations.
-(See our Compensation Program page for information and resources on legal requirements.
+(See our Compensation Resources page for information and resources on legal requirements.
 Salary recommendations for congregational staff are on our Salary Recommendations page.)

 Summary of Recommended Benefits